-Grace College of Divinity is much more than programs, buildings, and books.
+Manna University is much more than programs, buildings, and books.
 It is also the interaction with people in vital ministries wherein a passion develops for ministry in the Kingdom of God.
-GCD was established to develop this equipping and passion in the people of God who are willing to be sent forth into the harvest fields.
+Manna U was established to develop this equipping and passion in the people of God who are willing to be sent forth into the harvest fields.